March 21, 2009

 Let there be light!
 In this case, just a plain 40W bulb for testing.
 An eyeball spot will be installed later.

-I didn't bother taking any photos of the wiring installation in the attic, because a) the insulation is
+I didn't bother taking any photos of the wiring installation in the attic, because a) the insulation

-blown-in, making for a dusty environment unfriendly to cameras, and b) I hate working in the attic, and
+making for a dusty environment unfriendly to cameras, and b) I hate working in the attic, and

-didn't want to crawl around up there any longer than absolutely necessary.
+to crawl around up there any longer than absolutely necessary.

 You can see the test bulb on in the right-most can.
 With the lights wired, I can turn to drywall.